ktnishide/dnx-test/README.md

 ## General Assumptions
 - No need to use an external database, just hold the data in memory.
 - No need to design the UI.
-- Ensure the app runs in docker is accessible through port `8000`.
-We'll test using it.
+- Ensure the app runs in docker and it's accessible through port `8000`.
-- After you finish part 1, create a Pull Request and start part 2 from a new branch.
-Once you finish part 2, create another Pull Request.
-To summarise, we expect to have one Pull Request for each part.
+- After finishing part 1, create a Pull Request.
+Then create a new branch from it and start coding part 2.
+- Once you finish part 2, create another Pull Request.
+- To summarise, we expect to you to have one Pull Request for each part.